Invasive alien species

-Not all exotic species are a threat.
+Not all alien species are a threat.
 However, some can cause significant ecological, economic or environmental damage.
 They are referred to as “invasive.”

-Some other exotic invasive species, although not currently found in the park, are on the radar of our teams:
+Some other invasive alien species, although not currently found in the park, are on the radar of our teams:

 - Eurasian watermilfoil